Simple-Robotics/proxsuite/README.md

 4. Generate the doc

-To build the documentation, it is as simple as:
+To build the documentation, you need installing Doxygen.
+Once it is done, it then is as simple as:

 ```bash
 make doc